tsl143/itsopensource/content/blog/lazyload-images-the-browser-way/index.md

 Official specs - <a target="_blank" href="https://html.spec.whatwg.org/multipage/urls-and-fetching.html#lazy-loading-attributes" >https://html.spec.whatwg.org/multipage/urls-and-fetching.html#lazy-loading-attributes</a>

-WIth this we no more need any lazy loading libraries and all we need to do is following:
+With this we no more need any lazy loading libraries and all we need to do is following:

 ```HTML
 <img loading="lazy" src="https://placedog.net/400/400/random" alt="doggo">